 AN INITIATIVE OF THE UNIVERSITY OF APPLIED ARTS (THE ANGEWANDTE) IN VIENNA & KAMEL LAZAAR FOUNDATION IN TUNIS

-The first chapter of the programme is designed as a one-semester course “Spectral Encounters” (3 credits) that will take place both at the University of Applied Arts (the Angewandte) in Vienna and B7L9, Kamel Lazaar Foundation in Tunis as a pilot application.
+The first chapter of the programme is designed as a two-semester course “Spectral Encounters” (3 credits per semester) that will take place both at the University of Applied Arts (the Angewandte) in Vienna and B7L9, Kamel Lazaar Foundation in Tunis as a pilot application.
 The language of the course is English.

 THE WINNING APPLICANTS OF 2020 OCTOPUS PROGRAMME WERE ANNOUNCED